-If you’re honestly trying to figure out how to make your usual spread of holiday cookies, while also avoiding triggering one of the many allergies you extended family has, then you need look no further than your local grocery store’s shelves.
-While what I suggest here may not solve all of your family’s food issues, what I found at this year’s IFT17 Food Expo, in Las Vegas, will help you hang on to your favorite peanut butter cookies at least.
+If you’re honestly trying to figure out how to make your usual spread of holiday cookies, while also avoiding triggering one of the many allergies your extended family has, then you need look no further than your local grocery store’s shelves.
+While what I suggest here may not solve all of your family’s food issues, what I found at this year’s IFT17 Food Expo, in Las Vegas, will help you hang on to your favorite peanut butter cookies.

 What I learned is that those pesky peanuts can be swapped out for sunflower seeds instead.
 Crazy, right?
 Yeah, I know.

 Now, before you close that window, and declare this site to be fake news, hear me out.
-While it is true that sunflower seeds by themselves don’t take like peanuts, when they’re turned into sunflower seed butter, the result shockingly does taste exactly like peanut butter.
+While it’s true that sunflower seeds by themselves don’t taste like peanuts, when they’re turned into sunflower seed butter, the results shockingly do taste exactly like peanut butter.
 Yet another thing to file under, “Weird, but true.”

 I sampled some this at the SunButter booth this summer, and was amazed.
 I’m a Skippy peanut butter fan myself, but was happily shocked to find Sunflower butter is just as creamy as I would expect peanut butter to be.
 So much so, that if I had done a blind taste test, I would have sworn it was made with peanuts instead.
 The texture, taste, and color, all match, but there really are sunflower seeds in there instead.